darasus/ai-blog/content/the-basics-of-coding-for-beginners.md

   available.
 Find a community of coders to be a part of and connect with others online or in your area.
 Choose a language and a project to work on - It’s important to apply what you’ve learned and practice.
+intro: >-
+  Even if you don’t think of yourself as a tech whiz, you might find that coding is your calling.
+This can be a tricky subject to get started on and continue with, but we’re here to make it easy for you.
+Coding for beginners isn’t as difficult as you might believe, it just requires some study time and practice.
+It won’t come easily at first, but with time and the right amount of dedication, anyone can learn the fundamentals of coding whether they have prior knowledge or not.

+  Coding is becoming one of the most important skills in today’s job market.
+Even if you don’t want to become a software engineer or the like, understanding basic coding principles can give you an edge in almost any other field.
+You see, anything from accounting to healthcare uses technology on a daily basis — often involving advanced software or artificial intelligence systems.
 ---

 ## What Is Coding?